EnviroDIY/ModularSensors/README.md

 - **openTCP(IPAddress ip, uint16_t port)** - Makes a TCP connection to a host ip address and port.
 Returns 1 if successful.
 - **closeTCP()** - Breaks the TCP connection.
 - **disconnectInternet()** - Disconnects from the network, if applicable.
+- **modemPowerUp()** - Turns the modem on.
+Returns true if connection is successful.
-- **off()** - Turns the modem off and empties the send and receive buffer.
+- **modemPowerDown()** - Turns the modem off and empties the send and receive buffer.
 Returns true if connection is successful.
 - **getNISTTime()** - Returns the current Unix time stamp (_in UTC_) from NIST via the TIME protocol (rfc868).

 As mentioned above, the cellular modems themselves are also sensors with the following variables: